tbmobb813/blurapp/app/test/README.md

+# Tests — helper reference

+This short guide explains test bootstrap and helpers used by unit/widget tests in this app.

+Key helpers

+- `initTestBootstrap()` (in `app/test/test_setup.dart`)
+  - Call this at the top of tests to initialize the test shim.
+It sets `ImageSaverService.provider` to `TestGalleryProvider` and provides a minimal `PathProviderBridge` shim so tests don't depend on platform plugins.

+- `TestGalleryProvider` (in `app/test/unit/test_gallery_provider.dart`)
+  - Implements `GalleryProvider` for tests and maps document/temporary directories to `Directory.systemTemp`.
+Simulates successful gallery operations.

+- `TestTempUtils` (in `app/test/unit/test_temp_utils.dart`)
+  - Small helper to create and safely delete files under `Directory.systemTemp`.
+  - Functions: `createTempFile(name, bytes)` and `safeDelete(File)`.

+Conventions

+- Tests should avoid depending on platform plugins.
+Use `initTestBootstrap()` to inject `TestGalleryProvider`.
+- Write temporary files into `Directory.systemTemp` (via `TestTempUtils`) and always clean them up with `safeDelete`.
+- Keep tests deterministic and small — prefer creating minimal valid image bytes (e.g. a 1×1 PNG via the `image` package) for image-processing paths.

+Why this exists

+- Centralizing temp-file creation and cleanup reduces duplication and flakiness across tests, and makes future improvements (age-based cache policy tests, cleanup boundaries) easier.
 # BlurApp Testing Framework

 This directory contains a standardized testing framework for the BlurApp project, providing consistent testing patterns across different levels of functionality.